jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - reduce the attack surface by minimizing the number of components in each container, and update and scan them frequently

-- **Serverless architecture** (AKA **function as a service (FaaS)**): a cloud computing concept where code is managed by the customer and the platform (i.e. supporting hardware and software) or servers are managed by the CSP
+- **Serverless architecture** (AKA **function as a service (FaaS)**): a cloud computing concept where code is managed by the customer and the platform (i.e. supporting hardware and software) or servers are managed by the Cloud Service Provider (CSP)
     - Applications developed on serverless architecture are similar to microservices, and each function is created to operate independently and automonomously
-    - A serverless model, as in other CSP models, is a shared security model,and your organization and the CSP share security responsibility
+    - A serverless model, as in other CSP models, is a shared security model, and your organization and the CSP share security responsibility

 - **Embedded systems**: any form of computing component added to an existing mechanical or electrical system for the purpose of providing automation, remote control, and/or monitoring; usually including a limited set of specific functions
     - Embedded systems can be a security risk because they are generally static, with admins having no way to update or address security vulnerabilities (or vendors are slow to patch)